 It's not all bad news for self-employed workers, though.
 For starters, you are able to deduct half of your Self-Employment tax from your adjusted gross income [source: IRS].
 Additionally, some economists argue that wage and salary workers ultimately end up paying the other half of their payroll taxes, too, because employers keep salaries lower so they can cover their costs [source: Tax Policy Center].

-For lots more information on income taxes, employment and the IRS, see the links on the next page.
+For lots more information on income taxes, employment and the IRS, see the links below.